kubeshop/kusk-gateway/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
-Add any other context, CLI input/output, etc. about the feature request here.
+Add any other context about the feature request here.